Effect of urea as a chaotropic agent on self-association of organic molecules in aqueous flow batteries

 Abstract

-This paper investigates the effect of a chaotropic agent, urea, on the aggregation of promising candidates for aqueous organic flow batteries, specifically 9,10anthraquinone-2,7-disulfonic acid (AQDS) and naphthalene diimide (NDI) derivatives.
-These molecules undergo aggregation through π-π interactions of their aromatic core, affecting their electrochemical utilization.
-We evaluated how urea influences molecular interactions and electrochemical behavior by nuclear magnetic resonance (NMR), cyclic voltammetry (CV), rotating disk electrode (RDE), and flow battery testing.
-While NMR confirmed that urea effectively disrupts π-π stacking and reduces the concentration-dependent shifts and peak broadening; electrochemical measurements showed that this effect is only partial.
-These resutls highlight the difference between molecular-level disruption of aggregation and limited improvements in electrochemical performance at the battery level.
+This paper investigates the effect of urea, a widely used denaturing co-solute, on the aggregation of promising candidates for aqueous organic flow batteries, specifically 9,10-anthraquinone-2,7-disulfonic acid (AQDS) and naphthalene diimide derivatives (NDIs).
+These molecules undergo aggregation through π–π interactions of their aromatic cores.
+We evaluated how urea influences molecular interactions and electrochemical behavior of these molecules by nuclear magnetic resonance (NMR), cyclic voltammetry (CV), rotating disk electrode (RDE), and flow battery testing.
+While NMR confirmed that urea effectively disrupts π–π stacking and reduces the concentration-dependent shifts and peak broadening, electrochemical measurements showed that this effect is only partial.
+These results highlight the difference between molecular-level disruption of aggregation and limited improvements in electrochemical performance.

 Supplementary files